MSc Environmental Policy and ManagementFind a programme

 Further information on funding for prospective UK, EU and international postgraduate students.

-You then complete a research dissertation of 15,000 words on an environmental topic of your choice, either independently or in partnership with an external organisation in the public, private or non-profit sector.
+You then complete a research dissertation on an environmental topic of your choice, either independently or in partnership with an external organisation in the public, private or non-profit sector.

 Visit our programme catalogue for full details of the structure and unit content for our MSc in Environmental Policy and Management.

-Applicants must hold/achieve a minimum of an upper second-class honours degree with a final average of 65% or above (or international equivalent) in Geography, Sociology, Social Policy, Environmental Science or related discipline.
+Applicants must hold/achieve a minimum of an upper second-class honours degree with a final average of 65% or above (or international equivalent) in social sciences or physical sciences, although candidates with a strong background in humanities will also be considered.
 Relevant professional experience or qualifications may also be considered as equivalent to the academic entry requirements given above and considered on a case-by-case basis.

 See international equivalent qualifications on the International Office website.